One Week Lighting Workshop With Stanley

 Night scene

-Most all Hollywood movies that show nighttime scenes are often shot during the daytime.
-So how do they achieve that look?
+Most Hollywood movies that show nighttime scenes are often shot during the daytime.
+So, how do they achieve that look?
 First, set the camera to incandescent, giving you a blue cast and making everything look lit by moonlight.
 Next, underexpose the scene.
 This is where a spotlight on the subject and underexposing the rest of the scene can help you set the mood for a night scene.

 High Tech Look

 Under fluorescent lights, if you have the camera set to incandescent, they will also turn blue, just a different blue than daylight.
-So if you light the subject with incandescent, you get that blue effect.
+So, if you light the subject with incandescent, you get that blue effect.

 CSI Miami lets the fluorescent light go blue by lighting the cast with incandescent and setting the camera to white balance for the incandescent.
-This way, everything illuminated by the fluorescent goes blue while skin tones look natural.
+This way, everything illuminated by the fluorescent light goes blue while the skin tones look natural.

 Sunset